Cognitive Neuroscience, Law, and AI

 The relationship of brain and language is explored through a variety of methodologies and approaches, with a focus on neurobiological, neurophysiological and neurolinguistic perspectives of representation of language and languages in the brain.
 Neuroimaging techniques are central to course exploration, including fMRI, PET, EEG, DTI, and resting state fMRI.
 Other topics considered in this course include developmental and evolutionary perspectives on cognition, the relationship of memory systems to language acquisition, maintenance and loss, the role of language and memory in the construction of identity at the individual and group levels.

-Neuroscience 153FS/ Public Policy 185FS/ Science and Society 153FS — Drugs and the Law (SS)
+Neuroscience 153FS/ Public Policy 185FS/ Science and Society 153FS — Drugs and the Law (NW)

 Schramm-Sapyta